AdobeDocs/workfront.en/help/classic/workfront-library/content-management/collections/edit-a-collection.md

 product-area: documents
 navigation-topic: collections
 title: Edit a Workfront Library collection
-description: You can make the following changes to a collection that you have Manage access to:
+description: You can make the following changes to a collection that you have Manage access to - EDIT ME.
 ---

 # Edit a Workfront Library collection